zaqifathis/BIMserver-doc/Install-on-Ubuntu-15.md

 </Context>
 ```

+If you would like to secure your BIMserver installation with HTTPS, follow the [SSL Setup Guide](SSL-setup) for detailed instructions on generating and configuring an SSL certificate.

 ### Proxy note

 If you are using proxy, configure the proxy settings in `setenv.sh`.
 This step may still be necessary, even if the proxy server is already configured externally for the terminal user.
 You can first attempt to setup BIMserver to check if this configuration is required.
 If plugin installation fails, delete the home folder and start over again.